pagkly/Zed/Investopedia3/Private Banking How the 1% Handles Money.md

 ### Regulatory Constraints for Banks

 Lucrative as private banking can be, it can pose challenges for the institution, as well.
-Private banks have dealt with a restrictive regulatory environment since the global financial crisis of 2008.
-[The Dodd-Frank Wall Street Reform and Consumer Protection Act](https://www.investopedia.com/terms/d/dodd-frank-financial-regulatory-reform-bill.asp), along with other legislation passed in the U.S. and around the world, has resulted in a higher level of transparency and accountability.
+Private banks have dealt with a restrictive regulatory environment since the global financial crisis of 2008. [[The Dodd-Frank Wall Street Reform and Consumer Protection Act]](https://www.investopedia.com/terms/d/dodd-frank-financial-regulatory-reform-bill.asp), along with other legislation passed in the U.S. and around the world, has resulted in a higher level of transparency and accountability.
 There are more stringent licensing requirements for private banking professionals that help ensure customers are appropriately advised about their finances.

 ## Real World Example of Private Banking